 - identifying and funding housing and transportation needs of persons who present a danger to themselves or to the public;

-- reimbursing municipalities for uninsured costs of providing emergency medical services for all persons lodged in state-owned or -funded facilities;
+- reimbursing providers for uninsured costs of providing emergency medical services for all persons lodged in state-owned or -funded facilities; and

-- providing funding to municipalities to undertake drug investigations at the local level.
+- providing funding to municipalities to undertake their own drug investigations.

 3.04 PUBLIC SAFETY TRAINING

-- providing tuition credits to municipalities that send students to the Criminal Justice Training Academy if those municipalities also contribute instructors or training assistants; and
+- providing tuition credits to municipalities that send students to the Vermont Police Academy if those municipalities also contribute instructors or training assistants; and

 3.05 PUBLIC SAFETY EMERGENCY RESPONSE